MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-CSAT.md

 ![Customer Satisfaction dashboard](media/ai-csi-CSAT-dash.png)

 The Customer Satisfaction dashboard gives you an overview of customer satisfaction with their support experience during the specified time period.

+You can display [KPI Summary](ai-csi-dash-kpi-summary.md), [Incoming Cases](ai-csi-dash-incoming-cases.md), [Case Resolutions](ai-csi-dash-case-resolutions.md), and Customer Satisfaction dashboards by clicking each dashboard's icon in the navigation pane.
+You can display the [Topic Details](ai-csi-dash-topic-details.md) dashboard by right-clicking a topic in one of the AI Insights charts in those dashboards.
+The KPI Summary dashboard is the default Dynamics 365 AI for Customer Service dashboard.

-The dashboard provides graphical views of customer satisfaction survey results, including:
+The Customer Satisfaction dashboard provides graphical views of customer satisfaction survey results, including:

 * The total number of surveys completed.
 * The survey response rate.
 * The average customer satisfaction (CSAT) score.